SegiH/VerjIO_Excel_Report_Generator/README.md

 		 event.stopExecution();
             else if (result[0]=="OK")
 	         alert(result[1]);
-12. If you have a table with a formula in one of the columns and want to have a table heder, you can add [null] as a place holder when specifying the column.
+12. If you have a table with a formula in one of the columns and want to have a table header, you can add [null] as a place holder when specifying the column.
 If you do not do this, the number of column headers and columns will not match and the application will display an error message.

 13. When using a TableData source, the column names are case sensitive and must be provided in the same case that they appear in the table resource.

+14. If you are using custom formatting, make sure to use a formula that evaluates to a boolean true or false value.
+Use $ in front of the column letter to allow the formula to be evaluated correctly for each row of a table.

 JSON Reference
 --------------